Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 [Easy Admin] is a module for [Omeka S] that allows to manage Omeka from the admin interface:

+- bulk upload multiple files in item form, bypassing any server post limits
-- buttons to public view and previous/next resources in admin resource show page;
+- buttons to public view and previous/next resources in admin resource show page
-- content lock to avoid concurrent edition;
+- content lock to avoid concurrent edition
-- install modules;
+- install modules
-- update modules (in a future version);
+- update modules (in a future version)
-- maintenance state for public and admin even when no migration;
+- maintenance state for public and admin even when no migration
-- checks database and files;
+- checks database and files
-- backup install;
+- backup install
-- clear php caches;
+- clear php caches
-- launch simple tasks, that can be any job of any module.
+- launch simple tasks, that can be any job of any module

 Checks and fixes that are doable: